burnzoire/bakery/README.md

 A few types of specs were omitted for this challenge as I felt the important specs were in the models and controllers.

-With a bit more time, the few areas would be improved:
+With a bit more time, a couple of areas would be improved:

-- Adding an order item of an existing item should add to the quantity rather than appearing as another order item (validating uniqueness on item_id).
+- adding an order item of an existing item should add to the quantity rather than appearing as another order item (validating uniqueness on item_id).

-- Add the ability to edit an order item - currently the order item histories are built before creation, I'd prefer to allow existing histories to be updated as quantity is updates.
+- add the ability to edit an order item - currently the order item histories are built before creation, I'd prefer to allow existing histories to be updated as quantity is updates via first_or_initialize.

+- more tests!